Direction cut · 2026-05-09 · v0.4 · meta-agent capability bench

 18 axes

-Comprehensive list, not the v1 cut.
+This is the raw brainstorm that produced the 8 directions above.
+Keep it as an archive and substrate map, not as the main interface to the benchmark.
 Each card names what the axis stresses, what makes it distinct from neighboring axes, the substrate we have or could borrow, and tags showing online/offline and current coverage.
-Hover any card to read its full distinctness criterion.
-Numbering matches the radial compass at the top of the page.

 online within a single rollout offline across instances or post-hoc covered working substrate exists partial substrate exists, eval framing missing greenfield nothing built yet